Wolfe eighth graders budget for ‘Real Life’

 Acting as a real estate agent, Center Line Public School elementary instructional coach Steve Haney sold him a house.
 Then Sims visited the children’s station to stock up on formula, diapers and other needs for his “family.”

 No, Sims doesn’t really have a spouse or children, but he was among the school’s eighth graders who participated Feb.
 23 in an activity called “Real Life.
-Real Choices.”
-The program, in a partnership with Extra Credit Union, provided a financial literacy experience for the students.
+Real Choices Jr.” The program, in a partnership with Extra Credit Union, provided a financial literacy experience for the students.

 The exercise gave them the opportunity to see firsthand what it takes to earn a living and pay for housing, transportation, groceries and more.
 Each student was given a career, a salary and a budget packet.
 Some students had families while others didn’t.